The Long Line: Phrasing, Musical Interpretation, and Playing Beautifully

-First, for practical application, start by going through the full lesson pieces here on CGS.
-Reading is good, but actually learning musical devices and ingraining them is more useful, more embodied, and less “heady”.
+Reading is good, but actually learning musical devices and ingraining them is more useful and embodied, and less “heady”.

-Likewise, some of the best texts I’ve found have been included in older piano texts.
+Some of the best resources I’ve found have been included in older piano texts.
 This creates the chore of “separating the wheat from the chaff”.
-Still, if you are interested in going down this worm-hole, here are a couple of places to get started.
+Still, if you are interested in going down this wormhole, here are a couple of places to get started.

-The Musician’s Way, by Gerald Klickstein: If you only get one book this year, get this one.
-It’s a wonderful read on practicing, learning, some phrasing, and general musicianship.
-It’s not guitar-specific, so it would be a great gift for any musicians you know (like me, since I seem to keep giving mine away!).
-There is also the MusiciansWay.com, which has some fine free resources on it as well.
+The Musician’s Way, by Gerald Klickstein: This is a wonderful read on practicing, learning, some phrasing, and general musicianship.
+It’s not guitar-specific, so it would be a great gift for any musician.

-Musical Interpretation, by Tobias Matthay (any of Matthay’s works, really.
+Musical Interpretation, by Tobias Matthay (Excellent.
+Any of Matthay’s works, really.
 He was an extremely influential piano pedagog.)

-Phrasing – the Very Life of Music, by Mine Dogantan-Dack: an academic paper; interesting (if you’re into this sort of thing), great collection of citations for further reading
+Phrasing – the Very Life of Music, by Mine Dogantan-Dack – An academic paper.
+Also a great collection of citations for further reading

 Casals and the Art of Interpretation, by David Blum: Casals was a top-notch cellist and conductor.
 On guitar, we deal with slightly different issues because the notes immediately start to fade as soon as they are played.
-But still, it’s a great book for insight into interpretation and thinking orchestrally.
-And it has the sunny quote: “Remember that all music, in general, is a succession of rainbows.”
+Still, this book is good for insight into interpretation and thinking orchestrally.
+Plus, it has the sunny quote on phrasing: “Remember that all music, in general, is a succession of rainbows.”

 Hi, I’m Allen Mathews.